CountMurphy/BOS-watch/README.md

 Ad Victoriam brother!

 The BOS watch is the second version of my GPS enabled wristwatches.
-Stripped of the non used features and annoyances of the [Pipman](https://www.random-hackery.net/post/pipman-gps-watch/) , the BOS watch contains all things a man travling the wastes could want
+Stripped of the non used features and annoyances of the [Pipman](https://www.random-hackery.net/post/pipman-gps-watch/) , the BOS watch contains all things a man traveling the wastes could want

 [Official Page](https://random-hackery.net/post/bos-watch/)